How to Gently Tell Kids About a Divorce Home Sale

 When a Child Needs More Than You Can Give

-This article covers the practical real estate side of supporting children during a home sale.
-For the emotional and psychological dimension, a child psychologist or family therapist is the right professional.
-Our role is to make the listing process itself as stable and predictable as possible for your family.
+This article covers the practical real estate side of selling a home during divorce when children are involved.
+For the emotional and psychological side, a child psychologist or family therapist is the right professional.
+Our role is to keep the listing itself as stable and predictable as possible for your family.

 Selling the matrimonial home during divorce and trying to protect stability for your children?